 top of page

 As our world becomes more digital, helping kids build computer science skills and understand computer programming is essential.
-These BrainPOP resources made by educators are a great place to start – even if you don’t consider yourself an expert!
+These BrainPOP learning resources made by educators are a great place to start – even if you don’t consider yourself an expert!

 Resources to teach kids coding–no experience needed!